 Target Market is Latin America

-- Usual choice of translator: Argentinean Spanish Translators (other nationalities may be acceptable although Argentina has a long history of sourcing international-grade translation professionals)
+- The usual choice of translator: Argentinean Spanish Translators (other nationalities may be acceptable, although Argentina has a long history of sourcing international-grade translation professionals)

 - The translator may specialize in a local language or not